LEADING OFF: Scherzer unbeaten with Dodgers, faces Reds

 Longtime Cardinals ace Adam Wainwright has been as sharp as ever lately, winning five straight starts going into this outing against San Diego at Busch Stadium.

-The 40-year-old Wainwright (16-7, 2.88) has won nine of his last 10 starts and is a major reason why St. Louis is in the playoff race, competing with the Padres, Reds and Phillies for the second NL wild card.
+The 40-year-old Wainwright (16-7, 2.88) has won nine of his last 10 starts and a major reason why St. Louis is in the playoff race, competing with the Padres, Reds, Phillies and Mets for the second NL wild-card spot.

 Wainwright was tagged for a season-high three homers by the Padres in a loss on May 15.
 Yu Darvish (8-10, 4.32) starts for San Diego.